KirbyPhillips/Customer_Revenue_Prediction_with_Machine_Learning/README.md

 ---

-## 4. Data Preparation & Feature Engineering
+## 4. Part 2: Data Preparation & Feature Engineering

 The data was prepared for modelling by addressing missing values and transforming selected customer information into more analytically useful features.